 I have a habit of asking myself questions every now and then.
 Why?
-Because I want to determine whether or not I’m living the life I want to live.
-And it works.
+Because I want to know whether I’m living the life I want to live.
+And funny it works.

-There are three things that usually happen every time I ask myself questions:
+There are three things that happen every time I ask myself questions:

 - I explore different point of views.